An efficient quantum algorithm for computing $S$-units and its applications: Defining the oracle function

 \paragraph{Computing a basis from a generating set}

 Let $\Lambda$ be an $E$-ideal for which we want to find a basis of short vectors in polynomial time.
-As the Euclidean norm is preserved by the mapping of $\Lambda$ in $\R^m$, this problem boils down to computing a short basis of an ideal in $R^m$.
+As the Euclidean norm is preserved by the mapping of $\Lambda$ in $\R^m$, this problem boils down to computing a short basis of an ideal in $\R^m$.
 Since the original description of the LLL reduction algorithm~\cite{LLL}, the problem of finding a short basis (up to an approximation factor) of a lattice in polynomial time is well understood.
 The difficulty in this context is that we are dealing with rational approximations of real numbers.
-Let $a = (a_1,\cdots,a_m)\in\R^m$ and $q_0\geq q\geq 0$, we say that $\widehat{a} = (\widehat{a}_1,\cdots,\widehat{a}_m)\in\Z^m$ is an approximation of $a$ with precision $q$ if $\forall j\leq m, \ \left| \frac{\widehat{a}_j}{2^{q_0}} - a_j\right| \leq \frac{1}{2^q}$ (we showed in the previous paragraph that we can assume $q_0=q$).
+Let $a = (a_1,\cdots,a_m)\in\R^m$ and $q_0+1\geq q\geq 0$, we say that $\widehat{a} = (\widehat{a}_1,\cdots,\widehat{a}_m)\in\Z^m$ is an approximation of $a$ with precision $q$ if $\forall j\leq m, \ \left| \frac{\widehat{a}_j}{2^{q_0}} - a_j\right| \leq \frac{1}{2^q}$.
 Given an approximate generating set for the lattice $\Lambda\in\R^m$, we want to compute a basis of short vectors that approximates a basis of short vectors for $\Lambda\in\R^m$.
 We rely on a result from Buchmann and Kessler~\cite{BK93} and its modification by Eisentr\"{a}ger, Halgren, Kitaev and Song~\cite{STOC2014}.
-These methods were applied to to the case of approximations where $q_0 = q-1$.
-However, as we mentioned above, this type or rational approximation is not stable by multiplication, thus forcing us to relax a little bit the definition of rational approximation and extend the results of~\cite{BK93} and~\cite{STOC2014} to the case $q_0\geq q$.

-Let $\widehat{a}_1,\cdots,\widehat{a}_k\in\Z^m$ be rational approximations of $a_1,\cdots,a_k\in\R^m$ of precision $q$ (and denominator $q_0\geq q$).
+Let $\widehat{a}_1,\cdots,\widehat{a}_k\in\Z^m$ be rational approximations of $a_1,\cdots,a_k\in\R^m$ of precision $q$ (and denominator $q_0\geq q-1$).
 Let $r\leq k$ be the rank of the lattice generated by $(a_j)_{j\leq k}$.
 The approach described in~\cite{BK93} consists of applying the LLL reduction algorithm to the rank $k$ lattice generated by the independent vectors $\tilde{a}_j := (e_j,\widehat{a}_j), j\leq k$ where $e_j$ is the $j$-th unit vector of $\Z^k$.
 The LLL algorithm outputs vectors $\tilde{b}_j = (m_j,\widehat{b}_j), j\leq k$ such that if the input precision $q$ is large enough, $m_1,\cdots,m_{k-r}$ are independent relations for $a_1,\cdots,a_k$ (i.e. $\sum_l m_l^{(j)}a_j^{(l)} = 0$) and the vectors $b_j = \sum_j m_{k-r+j}^{(l)} a_l, j\leq r$ are a basis for the lattice $\sum_j \Z a_j$.